fivetran/fivetran_sdk/how-to-handle-history-mode-files.md

 2 | mno | 3 | T2 | TMAX | TRUE | T103

-At source records with Id = 1 is updated:
+At the source records with Id = 1 is updated:

 Id(PK) | COL1 | Timestamp  | Type
 --- | --- | --- | ---